Guideline to Legal & Ethical Web Scraping

 • Personal Information:

 Scraping personal information without consent poses major privacy risks.
 Individuals have the right to determine how their personal information is used, and unauthorized scraping violates that right.
-Legal frameworks such as GDPR in Europe and numerous privacy laws throughout the world place tight restrictions on the gathering and use of personal information.
+Legal frameworks such as GDPR in Europe and numerous data privacy laws throughout the world place tight restrictions on the gathering and use of personal information.

 • Financial Information: